TakeprofitTechnology/ReleaseNotes/Risk profiling panel.md

 ## Version 2025.5.30.577 (30 May, 2025)
 ### Changes
 * Some minor GUI text improvements are added.
+* The data representation in tables is improved (0 values are not displayed).

 ## Version 2025.5.20.527 (20 May, 2025)